 The municipality must advertise tenders for projects undertaken on a contract basis.

-Municipalities are required to do the same and award work to the lowest bona fide bidder when tendering projects funded by the department.
+Municipalities must award work to the lowest bona fide bidder when tendering projects funded by the department.

 If the municipality accepts a higher bid without prior approval from the department, the municipality will jeopardize the grant funding for its project.

-If the municipality believes there are exceptional circumstances where the lowest bid is unacceptable, it must submit a written report to Alberta Transportation requesting approval to award to other than the low bidder.
+If the municipality believes there are exceptional circumstances where the lowest bid is unacceptable, it must submit a written report to us requesting approval to award to other than the low bidder.

 The report must clearly explain the municipality’s reasons for the recommendation and provide details of all tenders received.
 The department will review the report and advise the municipality how it will impact the grant funding.